 Betterment, as well other many other robo-advisors, will make sure your investment portfolio stays diversified and balanced over time.
 When it starts to get out of balance, it will make the necessary adjustments for you.

 Pro tip: Another way to make sure your portfolio is diversified is to invest if different types of investments.
-Some people like to mix things up by investing in real estate through a company like Fundrise.
-Others, invest in art through Masterworks.
-Fun fact – blue chip art returned 10.6% on 2018 compared to a 5.1% loss for the S&P 500.
+Some people like to mix things up by investing in fine art through Masterworks.
+Fun fact – blue chip art returned 10.6% in 2018 compared to a 5.1% loss for the S&P 500.
+Others choose to invest in real estate through a company like Fundrise.

 6. Avoid Leverage